javag97/design/content/posts/2017-07-17/index.md

 Before asking participants questions, we had them do a 3 minute priming activity to write or draw anything regarding donuts.
 After they finish, they asked about what they created and for what reasons.

 From talking to two participants, we affirmed our beliefs:
-+ SLODOCO’s target demographic does not like to spend time waiting in line
++ No one likes waiting in lines.
-+ This demographic is typically health-conscious and community-oriented
++ The target demographic is typically health-conscious and community-oriented
 + Customers of SLODOCO don’t regularly eat donuts
-+ Enjoy the social experience that comes with a brand.
++ Customers enjoy the social experience that comes with buying a donut

 ## Survey